StevellM/Oscar.jl/experimental/QuadFormAndIsom/docs/src/spacewithisom.md

 CurrentModule = Oscar
 ```

-# Quadratic space with isometry
+# Quadratic spaces with isometry

 We call *quadratic space with isometry* any pair $(V, f)$ consisting of a
 non-degenerate quadratic space $V$ together with an isometry $f\in O(V)$.